jiwonz/rbx-koact/README.md

 - Creates shadow effect on the parent element
 - It repeats every frame to maintain the position of the parent element.

+### `Modifier.Dragger`
+- Requires prop `Dragger` argument which must be a Button
+- Allows you to click on a Dragger element and drag the position of its parent element.
+### `Modifier.Resizer`
+- Attaches resizers to parent elements

 ### *Function Components*
 `example`
 ```lua